wansors/myfaba-hacks/python/README.md

 Faba boxes are essentially MP3 players, but for original Faba boxes they need to have files pre-obfuscated.
 This script can turn directory of MP3s into directory supported by your FABA box, and can also turn directory of obfuscated MKI files back into MP3s.

+## Installation

+### On Windows:

+You can use your python interpreter if you have it (see linux/macos section), but you can also download pre-built binaries on Releases page.

+### On Linux / MacOS

+Install python3 on your system if you don't have it yet.
+Make sure to install `pip` as part of your python.
+Run `pip install -r requirements.txt` in the script directory to install prerequisites.
+Run `chmod +x redele.py` to invoke the script directly, or run it using `python3 redele.py`.

 ## Create your own figure (Original Faba red cube)

 Run the script with no parameters and you can use elementary GUI to do the decryption or encryption.
 ![GUI Screenshot](img/GUI.png?raw=true "GUI")